mockito/shipkit/README.md

 If the vision of the project connects with you help us!!!

-- Open a [new GitHub ticket](https://github.com/mockito/shipkit/issues/new) to start conversation, we love feedback, brainstorming and discussions.
+- Open a [new GitHub ticket](https://github.com/mockito/shipkit/issues/new) to start the conversation.
+We love feedback, brainstorming and discussions.
 - Drop a comment to one of the existing "[please contribute](https://github.com/mockito/shipkit/issues?q=is%3Aissue+is%3Aopen+label%3A%22please+contribute%21%22)" tickets, and tell us that you are interesting in implementing it.
 - Try out Shipkit in your project and give feedback
 - If you like emails, join the [mailing list](https://groups.google.com/forum/#!forum/shipkit), but be warned that we rarely use emails, and much more prefer GitHub tickets.